MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

     my_run.run(backend='multiprocessing', n_workers=12)

-For some classes, such as :class:`MDAnalysis.analysis.rms.RMSF`, split-apply-combine parallelization isn't possible, and running them will be impossible with any but ``serial`` backend.
+For some classes, such as :class:`MDAnalysis.analysis.rms.RMSF` (in its current implementation), split-apply-combine parallelization isn't possible, and running them will be impossible with any but ``serial`` backend.